CSCfi/csc-user-guide/docs/cloud/pouta/install-client.md

     source <project_name_here>-openrc.sh

 You will be asked to type in a password.
 Use the password of your CSC account.
-Note that using OpenID Connect (OIDC) auhthenticaiton methods in the command line interface is not yet supported.
 After doing this, the current terminal session  will have the proper environment variables for using the command line tools.
 You need to do this again if you open a new terminal.
+Note that using CSC central user authentication methods (e.g. Haka) from the command line interface is not yet supported.

   [install it first]: http://docs.python-guide.org/en/latest/starting/installation/
   [SoftwareCollections.org]: https://www.softwarecollections.org/en/